macs30122-winter23/final-project-ecoview/README.md

 # Hi all, We are EcoView

-We are dedicated to exploring the relationship between political leaning and sustainability in each state of the United States.
+We are dedicated to exploring the relationship between sustainability andpolitical leaning in each state of the United States.

 To achieve this goal, we have created a GitHub repository containing all the raw data and code used in our project.

+# Background:

+Climate change has become a universal challenge that needs to be addressed urgently.
+According to the United Nation’s report, global greenhouse gas emissions need to reach net zero by 2050 to successfully halt climate change.
+Despite the urgency of such task, there is still a divide in the recognition of the urgency of climate change among partisan lines in the U.S..
+In a survey conducted by Pew Research Center in 2020, 75% of Democrats think climate change should be a top priority for the president and the Congress, while only 21% of Republicans think the same.

 ## Our Project:

-  - Exploring the Link between the Political Leaning & Sustainability of Each State In U.S.
+  - In accord with United Nation’s goal, we aim to explore the link between the Sustainability and Political Leaning of each state In U.S.
   - We define Political Leaning as the extent of a state being Democratic or Republican.
   - We conceptualize Sustainability as the efforts and effects of a state in conserving environment and using renewable resources.
   - We break Sustainability down into four concepts: clean energy jobs, clean energy share, legislative efforts, and environmental quality.